gavinlyonsrepo/pic_16F1619_projects/projects/OLED_I2C/README.md

 In this folder the main source code in C for program can be found in file main.c The code generated using the MPLAB Code Configurator (MCC) tool is
 in a folder called mcc_generated_files.
-There is also an Oled library(OLED.c and OLED.h) and a font.h file that contains an ASCII pixelfont.
+There is also an Oled library(OLED.c and OLED.h) and a font.h file that contains an ASCII pixel-font.

 **Analog input**
-To demonstrate the library an analog input (10-bit ADC value(0-1023)) of a PIC pin is displayed on the OLED.
+To demonstrate the library an analogue input (10-bit ADC value(0-1023)) of a PIC pin is displayed on the OLED.
 The ADC value is converted to voltage value .
 (It assumes vdd  = 5V) which maps 0-1023 to 0-5V ranges.